 Benjamin Childers has been involved with the West Virginia Autism Training Center since 2007.
 He currently works among the FF-PBS program in the southern part of the state.
 Some of his past duties have included facilitating skills groups such as Discovery Group at Concord University.
 He provides Tier 2 trainings in a variety of settings: first responders, social services, and schools.
 He is also a Licensed Professional Counselor within the state of West Virginia.

-Jackie Clark, M.A.T., is the Assistant Coordinator for The College Program for Students With Autism Spectrum Disorder.
+Jackie Clark, M.A.T., is the Coordinator for The College Program for Students With Autism Spectrum Disorder.
 Ms. Clark has provided individualized and person-centered supports for college students with ASD at Marshall University for 8 years.
 Ms. Clark holds an undergraduate degree in History, and a master’s degree in Teaching.
 She is also a doctoral student in Curriculum and Instruction in the Graduate School of Education and Professional Development at Marshall University, Huntington, West Virginia.
 Her research has focused on the housing and residential life needs of students with Autism Spectrum Disorder in their transition to college.

 Elizabeth Coffey has been with the WV-ATC since 2009 as the Database Technician.
 Her duties include updating/maintaining the database and e-filing systems for the center.
 Elizabeth received her bachelor’s degree from Marshall University in 2012.